 Anti-Inflammatory Recipes for this Christmas Season

-Christmas is a joyous time for many, often marked by a lot of changes in our routine.
-While these moments are meant to be enjoyed, repeated excesses can trigger low-grade inflammation - a natural immune response that, when prolonged, can affect digestion, energy levels, mood, and overall gut health.
+Christmas is a joyful time for many, often marked by changes in routine.
+While these moments are meant to be enjoyed, repeated excesses can be associated with low-grade inflammation, a natural immune response that, when prolonged, may influence digestion, energy levels, mood, and overall gut health.

-Inflammation increases when the gut microbiome becomes imbalanced.
-Highly processed foods, excess sugar, and alcohol can disrupt beneficial bacteria, weaken the gut barrier, and promote inflammatory signals throughout the body.
-Over time, this can leave us feeling bloated, tired, unfocused, or more prone to discomfort.
+Inflammation may increase when the gut microbiome becomes imbalanced.
+Highly processed foods, excess sugar, and alcohol can affect beneficial bacteria, influence gut barrier function, and contribute to inflammatory signaling throughout the body.
+Over time, this may be associated with feelings of bloating, fatigue, reduced focus, or general discomfort.

 The good news is that food can also be part of the solution.
-Meals rich in fiber, antioxidants, healthy fats, and anti-inflammatory compounds help nourish beneficial microbes, calm inflammatory pathways, and support the body’s natural ability to rebalance.
+Meals rich in fiber, antioxidants, healthy fats, and bioactive compounds help support beneficial microbes and contribute to the body’s natural balance.

-These recipes are designed to do exactly that: support digestion, reduce inflammation, and help your microbiome stay resilient during the holidays - without giving up flavor or enjoyment.
-Here are five quick and delicious recipes that can help you celebrate the holiday while keeping your microbiome in balance.
+These recipes are designed to support digestion, help maintain inflammatory balance, and promote microbiome resilience during the holidays, without compromising flavor or enjoyment.
+Here are five quick and delicious recipes to help you celebrate while supporting overall balance.

 Cabbage, Bok Choy & Radish Salad